Differential evolution outside the box: Outside the box

-For \textit{both layers}, the origin lies in the lower left corner.
-The whole figure should be considered as an \textit{attempt to draw a three-dimensional figure in projections in two dimensions}: distributions shown in teal/orange/violet in each small subfigure should be placed on the page in a perpendicular fashion towards the reader, located in the points which are marked by the blue circles. \textit{Difference in the colour of bars} is used to distinguish cases with \textit{exclusively} `extreme' values of POIS.
+Axes ranges and captions are kept fixed and, thus, omitted from Figs.~\ref{fig:posizes_comparison}--\ref{fig:strategy_comparison} for readability; all these ranges and captions, together with the summary of information per layer can be found in Fig.~\ref{fig:FCr_sketch}.
+To sum up, Figs.~\ref{fig:posizes_comparison}--\ref{fig:strategy_comparison} should be considered as an \textit{attempt to draw a three-dimensional figure with projections in two dimensions}: distributions shown in teal/orange/violet in each small subfigure should be placed on the page in the points marked by the blue circles in a perpendicular fashion, towards the reader -- see Fig~\ref{fig:FCr_sketch3d}.